Frequently Asked Questions

 No. The COVID-19 vaccine is free for all those with or without Medicare.

 Which vaccine will I receive?

-You will be offered the COVID-19 AstraZeneca vaccine.
+If you are over 60 you will be offered the AstraZeneca COVID-19 vaccine.

 This vaccine has been shown to be effective in protecting against COVID-19 and is extremely safe.
 For more information please visit the Oxford/AstraZeneca vaccine information sheet.

 If you are between 12 and 59 you will be offered the COVID-19 Pfizer vaccine.

 How do I book my appointment?

 Please book online by pressing the "Book Online" button above.

 You will have to fill out the necessary details and additional consent questions.

 How will I know an appointment has been booked for me?